burakulas/kepbinclass/README.md

 # Notes on Usage:

 .
+Access train, validation and prediction data files: https://drive.google.com/open?id=1V825ek9Fn6X5dEe_j3sXxVz2vrGgSS7j

-Change the variables “train_data_dir”, “validation_data_dir” and “pred_data_dir” based on your directory path scheme.
+.
+Change the variables “train_data_dir”, “validation_data_dir” and “pred_data_dir” based on your directory scheme.

 .
 When predicting a single image alternate the prediction lines of the code according to the path and name of your test image to let the model outputs a prediction.